Karen’s Sizzling Flounder with Soy, Lemon and Sesame

 Instructions

-- In a stick proof skillet, add the peanut oil and over high heat, sauté the peppers, scallion, and 1 T. sesame seeds.
+- In a nonstick skillet (or seasoned cast iron), add the peanut oil and over high heat, sauté the peppers, scallion, and 1 T. sesame seeds.
 Cook for only 2 minutes, until tender-crisp, then add the spinach.
 Keep stirring until the spinach has just wilted.
 Turn the heat down to low and add the garlic, ginger and hot pepper flakes, stir one minute to blend the flavors.

 - * tamari sauce has a richer, milder, more complex taste than regular soy sauce.